CyberSource/cybersource-plugins-commercetools/docs/Process-a-Payment-for-CC-With-Payer-Authentication.md

         isv_payerEnrollHttpCode
         isv_payerEnrollStatus

-9. Check if the isv_payerEnrollHttpCode value is 201 and isv_payerEnrollStatus value "CUSTOMER_AUTHENTICATION_REQUIRED" from the updated response.
+9. Check if the `isv_payerEnrollHttpCode` value is 201 and `isv_payerEnrollStatus` value "CUSTOMER_AUTHENTICATION_REQUIRED" from the updated response.
 If yes, repeat the steps from 6 else proceed to step 10

 10. Check the value of the isv_payerAuthenticationRequired field on the updated payment.
 If the value is true, perform the following steps

     a.
 Submit the stepup form by using the `stepUpURL` & `accessToken`.
 See [Step-Up IFrame](https://docs.cybersource.com/content/dam/new-documentation/documentation/en/fraud-management/payer-auth/rest/payer-auth-rest.pdf) to get more details about step up Iframe

     b.
-The payer authentication window will be displayed and when the user completes the process, the user is redirected back to the consumerAuthenticationInformation.returnUrl within the iframe
+The Payer Authentication window will be displayed and when the user completes the process, the user is redirected back to the consumerAuthenticationInformation.returnUrl within the iframe

     c.
 The response sent back to the return URL contains the following